skybrush-io/faq/wiki/Building-custom-drones.md

 ## What is a SiK radio, and what does it do?

-The Ardupilot documentation has a great introduction to SiK telemetry radios [here](https://ardupilot.org/copter/docs/common-sik-telemetry-radio.html#:~:text=Overview,patch%20antenna%20on%20the%20ground).
+The ArduPilot documentation has a great introduction to SiK telemetry radios [here](https://ardupilot.org/copter/docs/common-sik-telemetry-radio.html#:~:text=Overview,patch%20antenna%20on%20the%20ground).

 Skybrush uses SiK radios as a secondary or tertiary control link to send emergency commands.
 It sends commands one-way from the control station to the drone(s) and does not receive telemetry.
 [Sidekick](https://skybrush.io/modules/sidekick/) software is required (available with a Skybrush licence).